OdyAsh/OdyAsh-Notes/Programming/AI Related/Power BI.md

 	* A table expression filter applies a table object as a filter.
 		* it's likely a DAX function that returns a table object.
 		* Its rows are a subset of those rows that were passed in, meaning the rows where the expression evaluated as `TRUE`.
 	* Commonly, you'll use the [`FILTER`](https://learn.microsoft.com/en-us/dax/filter-function-dax/) DAX function to apply complex filter conditions, including those that can't be defined by a Boolean filter expression.
-The `FILTER` function is classed as an [[#Iterator (X) Related Functions|iterator function]], and so you would pass in a table, or table expression, and an expression to evaluate for each row of that table.
+The `FILTER` function is classed as an [[#Iterator Functions|iterator function]], and so you would pass in a table, or table expression, and an expression to evaluate for each row of that table.
 	* Example: the use of `FILTER` here:
 ```EXCEL
 Revenue Red =